MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-print-balance-sheet-reports.md

 ---
-title: Print Balance Sheet Reports in the New Zealand version
+title: Print Balance Sheet Reports [NZ]
 description: Describes how to view the company's balance sheet in a report in the New Zealand version.
 author: bholtorf
 ms.service: dynamics365-business-central